plotdb/flexize/README.md

 Fixed nodes and Hidden nodes (with `display` set to `none`) will be ignored and all gutters will automatically look up for the next visible panes to resize.

+## Gutters Inside a Cell

+You can place gutters inside a cell element:

+    .container
+      .cell
+        .gutter
+      .cell
+        .gutter
+        span content
+        .gutter
+      .cell
+        .gutter

+flexize determines inner gutters based on their position within a cell:

+ - first child: works as gutter before its host cell
+ - last child: works as gutter after its host cell
+ - only child: works as gutter for both side around its host cell

+Note that based on the selector you used, a gutter may affect grandparent nodes. use explicit selector to only select a desired child as gutter if necessary.
+See `web/src/pug/nested` for a live example.

 ## APIs

  - `set(list = [])`: manual set flex-grow from values in `list` array.